 3. Connect the power adapter to your router and plug the power adapter into an outlet.
-The router's Power LED lights solid white when the router is ready.
+The router's Power LED lights solid green when the router is ready.

-Connect to the network and access the router
+Connect to the Network and Access the Router

 You can connect to the router's WiFi networks or use a wired Ethernet connection.
 This chapter explains the ways you can connect and how to access the router and log in.